johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Header.md

 #### Customizing Via Extending

-The Site Builder can create a new token that and overrides with `asHeaderToken()`, and then extends/overrides the specific domains.
+The Site Builder can create a new token that utilizes `asHeaderToken()`, and then can extend/override the specific domains within that token.

 ```js
 const BrandXHeader = asHeaderToken({